icebert04/icebert04.github.io/_posts/2018-2-27-friendly-fishball-date.md

 Dating is a form of romantic courtship typically between two individuals with the aim of assessing the other's suitability as a partner in an intimate relationship or as a spouse.
 The result of dating may at any time lead to friendship, any level of intimate relationship, marriage, or no relation at all.
 My advice is this... when you see a girl that is interesting, you should not bring her to a romantic and intimate date yet but rather go for a friendlier kind of date... like a cup of coffee, walking the dog at the park or eating fishball.

 Yes, try the Fishball first.
 Bring your date to the streets and observe how she reacts to it.
 Will she back off?
-Or will she immediately get a stick and make "Tusok-Tusok the Fishball" as soon as she sees one?
+Or will she immediately get a stick and make "**Tusok-Tusok the Fishball**" as soon as she sees one?
 If she does loves it, that means that she's a keeper!
 It means she can ride the jeepneys & tricycles.
 It means that it's totally okay for her to go on just window shopping.
 It means that she is not choosy and will totally be happy wherever you go... as long as she is with you.

 After that, you can go ahead and advance to a more extravagant and upscale dates for as many as you want.
 She totally deserves it (even if it is highway robbery).
 It just proves what kind of personality your date has.
 Her parents could be influential on who she is today.
 Your date has good upbringing and that my son is very wife material.